Set up monitoring before your Proxmox host melts down at 2am.

 Prometheus Alert Rules = What fires alerts

-- Adds labels like
+- Attaches labels like

 severity: criticalornotification_channel: telegram - Sends matching alerts to AlertManager